kyma-project/community/guidelines/releases-guidelines/01-release-strategy.md

 - Include the fix in an ongoing release (cherry-pick)
 - Release a patch to fix the issue

-In either case, the following criteria must be met before the fix can be released:
+In each and every case, the following criteria must be met before the fix can be released:

 - The issue is properly documented on GitHub and labeled `priority/critical`.
 - It is a correction, not an enhancement